mongodb/docs/source/reference/aggregation.rst

    Takes a date and returns the hour between 0 and 23.

-TODO need to add $isoDate.
-See my addition to the wiki.

 .. expression:: $minute

    Takes a date and returns the minute between 0 and 59.